ichoosetoaccept/awesome-windsurf/memories/llombardi/README.md

 Perfect for:

-- **Enterprise Development**: Consistent review standards across teams
+- **Enterprise development**: Consistent review standards across teams
-- **Open Source Projects**: Thorough review process for contributors
+- **Open-source projects**: Thorough review process for contributors
-- **DevOps Teams**: Technical summaries for deployment planning
+- **DevOps teams**: Technical summaries for deployment planning
-- **Code Quality Gates**: Automated quality checks before merge
+- **Code-quality gates**: Automated quality checks before merge

 ## Current Limitations

 - Requires Git repository with main/master branch.
 Indicate the base branch as context in the command if it's different from main/master.
+- Git must be installed and reachable (commands assume `git` in PATH)
+- Repository refs must be fetchable (CI or shallow clones may need `git fetch --unshallow` or full fetch of refs)
 - Manual context collection step in PR review.
 You may provide context in the command if you want to skip this step.